sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **HAZARD**: Set of combinations of conditions or requisites or enviroments or events that lead to an accident

-**ERROR/MISTAKE**: A human being can make an error(mistake), with results in a defect in the system(fault, bug) in the program or code, or in a document.
-The defect in the system, might never be noticed, or can result in the case that the system might fail its expected function (or do something it shouldnt) causing a failure.
+**ERROR/MISTAKE**: A human being can make an error(mistake), with results in a **defect** in the system (fault, bug) in the program or code, or in a document.
+The defect in the system, might never be noticed, or can result in the case that the system might fail its expected function (or do something it shouldn't) causing a failure.
 Defects in software, systems or documents can result in failures, but no all defects do.

 </br>
 **(human) ERROR -> (code) DEFECT -> (system) FAILURE**